MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/tutorials/unreal-uxt-ch1.md

 ![Important Ticks in VS installer](images/unreal-uxt/1-install-the-tools.png)

 That's it!
 You're all set to move on to starting the chess project.

+If you prefer video guides, we have a talk that covers a lot of the same information as this tutorial.
+The talk also covers the use of GraphicsTools to further improve the the game's performance: [Intro to HoloLens 2 development using the Unreal Engine and MRTK-Unreal](https://www.youtube.com/watch?v=avTjzrv1jmc).

 [Next section: 2.
 Initializing your project and first application](unreal-uxt-ch2.md)